 Dual frontal, side chest, side head-protecting airbags (curtains) and a driver knee airbag are standard.
-Automomous emergency braking (AEB), lane support systems (LSS) and blind spot monitoring (BSM) are available on some variants.
+Autonomous emergency braking (AEB), lane support systems (LSS) and blind spot monitoring (BSM) are available on some variants and standard on models built from July 2020.

-A full list of safety features and technologies can be viewed within the Technical Report (see link adjacent).
+A full list of safety features and technologies can be viewed within the Technical Report (see download link).

 NOTE: In June 2017, ANCAP conducted a frontal offset crash test of a Hyundai i30 for audit test purposes.
 The audit test score was 14.80 which meets the minimum 5 star eligibility criteria for this test.